-A total of 124 children that underwent RALP were analyzed, 89 patients (71.8%) stayed $\leq$ 24 hours post-surgery in the hospital.
-With an average follow-up of 9 months [IQR: 4-20.8], 2 of 124 patients (1.6%) underwent re-do robotic pyeloplasty (p > 0.05).
-The first patient was Surgeon A's second robotic pyeloplasty in 2012.
-She developed flank pain 3 years after surgery and was found to have moderate hydronephrosis of the lower pole.
+A total of 124 children who underwent RALP were analyzed; 89 patients (71.8%) stayed in the hospital ≤24 hours post-surgery.
+With an average followup of nine months (IQR 4-20.8), 2/124 patients (1.6%) underwent re-do robotic pyeloplasty (p>0.05).
+The first patient was surgeon A's second robotic pyeloplasty in 2012.
+The patient developed flank pain three years after surgery and was found to have moderate hydronephrosis of the lower pole.
 Her intermittent pain and the hydronephrosis persisted, and eventually a re-do robotic pyeloplasty was performed in 2018.
 No renal function was lost.
-The second patient was from Surgeon B's cohort.
-She developed immediate obstruction, confirmed on retrograde pyelogram, after stent removal.
+The second patient was from surgeon B's cohort; she developed immediate obstruction, confirmed on retrograde pyelogram, after stent removal.
 A nephrostomy tube was placed, and she underwent re-do robotic pyeloplasty a month later.
 Both patients are presently doing well.

-When comparing both groups, no difference was observed regarding age, gender, laterality, presence of renal anomalies or procedures such as pyeloscopy or stone removal (p > 0.05).
-We observed that patients underwent surgery with DaVinci Si model (from 2012 to 2016) had a longer length of stay than those in which the Xi model was used (2016 to 2018) (p = 0.009).
-Also, more patients with a crossing vessel were discharged within the first 24 hours (p = 0.010) (Table 1).
-Furthermore, no increased rates of readmission or complications were observed for the patients within the early discharge group when compared to the ones who had a longer length of stay.
-Eighteen complications were observed, all being minor (Clavien 3 or less) - such as constipation, UTI, or abdominal pain.
-Seven patients were readmitted; five of them due to a febrile UTI, while the other two presented symptoms of vomiting and abdominal pain.
-Additionally, patients with a crossing vessel had surgery when they were older (No crossing vessel = 6.8 [IQR: 2.7 - 10.8] years vs. crossing vessel = 11.4 [IQR: 8.7 - 15.6] years; p < 0.001).
+When comparing both groups, no difference was observed regarding age, gender, laterality, presence of renal anomalies, or procedures, such as pyeloscopy or stone removal (p>0.05).
+We observed that patients who underwent surgery with DaVinci Si model (from 2012-2016) had a longer length of stay (LOS) than those for which the Xi model was used (2016-2018) (p=0.009).
+Also, more patients with a crossing vessel were discharged within the first 24 hours (p=0.010) (Table 1).
+Furthermore, no increased rates of re-admission or complications were observed for the patients within the early discharge group when compared to the ones who had a longer LOS.
+Eighteen complications were observed, all being minor (Clavien 3 or less) -constipation, UTI, or abdominal pain.
+Seven patients were re-admitted, five of them due to a febrile UTI, while the other two presented symptoms of vomiting and abdominal pain.
+Additionally, patients with a crossing vessel had surgery when they were older (no crossing vessel=6.8 [IQR 2.7-10.8] years vs. crossing vessel=11.4 [IQR 8.7-15.6] years, p<0.001).

-On univariable analysis, an increase in operative room time was associated with an increased length of stay (LOS).
-In both univariable and multivariable-adjusted risk analysis, there was a significant association between crossing vessel and shorter length of hospitality stay (OR= 3.45, 95% CI: 1.09 - 10.89; p = 0.035).
-Additionally, the 55 children that had surgery with the DaVinci Si had a lower probability of being hospitalized for $\leq 24$ hours (OR= 0.24, 95% CI:

-0.09 - 0.64; p = 0.004) (Table 2).
-When comparing the 3 urologists that contributed to this cohort, the rate of early discharge was similar between surgeons (p = 0.566).
+On univariable analysis, an increase in operative room time was associated with an increased LOS.
+In both univariable and multivariable-adjusted risk analysis, there was a significant association between crossing vessel and shorter LOS (odds ratio [OR] 3.45, 95% confidence interval [CI] 1.09-10.89, p=0.035).
+Additionally, the 55 children that had surgery with the DaVinci Si had a lower probability of being hospitalized for $\leq$ 24 hours (OR 0.24, 95% CI 0.09-0.64, p=0.004) (Table 2).
+When comparing the three urologists that contributed to this cohort, the rate of early discharge was similar between surgeons (p=0.566).